jgorham/stein_discrepancy/README.md

 [Multivariate Stein Factors for a Class of Strongly Log-concave Distributions](http://arxiv.org/abs/1512.07392).

-These latter two papers are more gentle introduction describing how the Stein discrepancy bounds standard probability metrics like the [L1-Wasserstein distance](https://en.wikipedia.org/wiki/Wasserstein_metric).
+These latter two papers are a more gentle introduction describing how the Stein discrepancy bounds standard probability metrics like the [L1-Wasserstein distance](https://en.wikipedia.org/wiki/Wasserstein_metric).